 Bowl in bronze, alloy of copper and tin with small quantities of lead.
 Adorned with two Taotie masks situated on either side holding ring handles in their mouths.
 The bottom of the bowl has a mark at its centre which demonstrates where the two sides were welded together, a typical manufacturing style of this period.
 Two embossed rings surround the bowl joining the Taotie masks on each end.

-MUSEOGRAPHY: – An identical vase is exposed at the Metropolitan Museum in New York, under reference number 12.37.147, Rogers Fund 1942, with similar size.
+MUSÉOGRAPHIE : – A very similar vase is exhibited at the Metropolitan Museum, under reference 12.37.147, Rogers Fund 1942.
+Measurements are very similar

-– Another similar object is exhibited at Freer Gallery of Art, Smithsonian Institution, Washington-USA, under number F1924.13a-b.
+– Another is exhibited at the Freer Gallery of Art, Smithsonian Institution, Washington, USA under N° F1924.13a-b.